nemesyslab/rev_d_shim_HFU/README.md

 The remaining lines are optional or do not need to be changed:
 - `source $VIVADO_PATH/settings64.sh`: This line sources a Vivado script that sets up the terminal environment for Vivado.
 This should be left as is.
 - `PETALINUX_DOWNLOADS_PATH`/`PETALINUX_SSTATE_PATH`: These are optional variables only needed if you want to do offline builds with PetaLinux.
-See the [Optional: Building PetaLinux Offline](#optional-building-petalinux-offline) section below for more information.
+See the [Optional: PetaLinux offline build setup](#optional-building-petalinux-offline) section below for more information.

 With `environment.sh` set up, you will need to source it in your shell.
-Add the following line to one of the files that is sourced in new Bash terminals, where \[path_to_rev_d_shim\] is the path to the root of this repository (e.g. `/home/username/rev_d_shim`):
+Add the following line to one of the files that is sourced in new bash terminals, where \[path_to_rev_d_shim\] is the path to the root of this repository (e.g. `/home/username/rev_d_shim`):
 ```bash
 source [path_to_rev_d_shim]/environment.sh
 ```

-### Which Bash file to add the source line to?
+### Which bash file to add the source line to?

-Feel free to skip this section if you already know how to set up your Bash profile files.
+Feel free to skip this section if you already know how to set up your bash profile files.

-Bash has a number of profile files: `~/.bashrc`, `~/.bash_profile`, and `~/.profile` are common, as well as the lesser-used `/etc/profile` and `~/.bash_login`.
+bash has a number of profile files: `~/.bashrc`, `~/.bash_profile`, and `~/.profile` are common, as well as the lesser-used `/etc/profile` and `~/.bash_login`.
 Here's a short summary of [what each of those files does](https://www.baeldung.com/linux/bashrc-vs-bash-profile-vs-profile).

 My preferred way is to only have `~/.profile` and `~/.bashrc`.
 Here's how that works:

 When logging in with a terminal, you're opening an *interactive, login* shell.
-In this case, Bash will try to source the first of whichever is present, in order: `~/.bash_profile`, then `~/.bash_login`, then `~/.profile`. `~/.profile` is also used by some other shells like Dash.
+In this case, bash will try to source the first of whichever is present, in order: `~/.bash_profile`, then `~/.bash_login`, then `~/.profile`. `~/.profile` is also used by some other shells like Dash.

 When opening a new terminal window, you're opening an *interactive, non-login* shell.
-In this case, Bash will source `~/.bash_rc`.
+In this case, bash will source `~/.bash_rc`.

 `~/.profile` may contain lines sourcing `~/.bashrc`, which I would like to make sure only runs in interactive shells.
 To do this, I just replace any line that does so:
 ```bash